openstack/manila/manila/api/openstack/rest_api_version_history.rst

 1.0
 ---
   The 1.0 Manila API includes all v1 core APIs existing prior to the introduction of microversions.
+The /v1 URL is used to call 1.0 APIs, and microversions headers sent to this endpoint are ignored.

-1.1
+2.0
 ---
   This is the initial version of the Manila API which supports microversions.
+The /v2 URL is used to call 2.x APIs.

   A user can specify a header in the API request::